 - Knowingly shoots a gun at or towards a person or potentially occupied home, building or vehicle.

 Recklessness is an extreme form of carelessness and disregard.
-When an individual’s extreme carelessness and complete disregard for safety results in an imminent threat of serious bodily injury, deadly conduct has occurred.
-Put in layman’s terms, any conduct that may cause death can qualify as deadly conduct.
+When an individual’s extreme carelessness and complete disregard for safety results in an imminent threat of serious bodily injury or death, deadly conduct has occurred.
+Put in layman’s terms, any reckless conduct that may cause death or serious bodily injury can qualify as deadly conduct.

-Deadly conduct without the use of a firearm is a misdemeanor punishable by up to one year in county jail and/or up to $4,000 in fines.
-Deadly conduct involving the discharge of a weapon is a felony punishable by up to 10 years in state prison and up to $10,000 in fines.
+Deadly conduct without the use of a firearm is a Class A misdemeanor punishable by up to one year in county jail and/or up to $4,000 in fines.
+Deadly conduct involving the discharge of a weapon is a third-degree felony punishable by up to 10 years in state prison and up to $10,000 in fines.